-- (ii) Permitted activities - (a) A new (including relocated) building to be used for a noise sensitive activity that has demonstrated compliance with the performance standards in 5.2.9(i) above is a permitted activity. - (b) A new (including relocated) building, not to be used for a noise sensitive activity is a permitted activity and is not required to demonstrate compliance with the performance standards in 5.2.9(i) above. - (iii) Restricted-discretionary activities
+(ii) Permitted activities

+- (a) A new building or addition to an existing building, to be used for a noise sensitive activity that has demonstrated compliance with the performance standards in 5.2.9(i) above is a permitted activity. - (b) A new building or addition to an existing building, not to be used for a noise sensitive activity is a permitted activity and is not required to demonstrate compliance with the performance standards in 5.2.9(i) above. - (iii) Restricted-discretionary activities

-A new (including relocated) building, to be used for a noise sensitive activity not meeting the performance standards in 5.2.9(i) above is a restricted-discretionary activity
+A new building or addition to an existing building, to be used for a noise sensitive activity not meeting the performance standards in 5.2.9(i) above is a restricted-discretionary activity